-As well as being emailed on a scheduled basis, the My Work report (and other reports) can also be emailed from the interface.
+As well as being emailed on a scheduled basis, the My Work report (and other reports) can also be emailed from the interface on-demand.

 - Click in the My Work report header and then the Reporter tab to activate the Reporter ribbon.

 - Click Browse to open the people picker dialog.

 - Enter the first letter in your name in the find field and click Return on your keyboard.

 - Enter a Subject and Body message.

 - Click Send.

 You should receive an email similar to the one below.